Six Simple, Proven Ways to Reach Your Most Difficult Student

 Here are a few that worked for me:

-- Create an open, running dialogue.
+Create an open, running dialogue.
 Have a two-way journal where your student can write when she’s most frustrated.
 Then create a place where she can turn it in to you discreetly and set a time when you will respond.
+For more on using writing to improve student relationships, see this post.

 5. Provide the student with tools that work.